MicrosoftDocs/dynamics-365-fraud-protection/content/PayAsYouGoBilling.md

 ---
-description: This topic explains how to meter your usage of Microsoft Dynamics 365 Fraud Protection. ms.author: josaw ms.date: 07/08/2021
+description: This topic explains how to enable Pay as you go billing for Microsoft Dynamics 365 Fraud Protection. ms.author: josaw ms.date: 07/08/2021